mwvgroup/csp-cmfgen/README.md

 ## Model Access

-A copy of the CMFGEN models in asccii format is provided in the *asccii_models/* directory.
+A copy of the CMFGEN models in ascii format is provided in the *asccii_models/* directory.
 A version of these models ported for use with **SNCosmo** is available via the `sncosmo_models` module.
 It is important to note that these two models are not identical.
 The models represent the flux of a supernova at 1Kpc for a given time and wavelength.
 The wavelength grid in the asccii models changes with phase, where as in the version ported to SNCosmo the flux for a given phase has been interpolated onto a common wavelength grid.